fabSchneider/fab.geo/Documentation/articles/scripting.md

         if name != nil and name != '' then
             coord = c["geometry"]["coordinates"]

-            --we use the feature class to add a point at the given latitude and longitude pt = features.addPoint(name, coord[2], coord[1])
+            --we use the feature class to add a point to the world pt = features.addPoint(name, coord[2], coord[1])

-            --we also add a click listener that will execute the on click method every time it is clicked pt.addClickListener(onClick)
+            --we also add a click listener
+            --which will execute the on click method every time it is clicked pt.addClickListener(onClick)
         end
     end